 The AndroidTO Alumni of speakers includes an incredible roster from companies such as Google, Tumblr, Cyanogen, Facebook, 500px, Adobe, just to name a few...

-Introduced by popular request at last year's AndroidTO, this year's event will again feature a handful of workshop options for attendees looking for a hands-on experience with some of the technologies on display.
+Introduced by popular request at last year's AndroidTO, this year's event will again feature a some workshop options for attendees looking for a hands-on experience with some of the technologies on display.

 |8:00 - 8:55||Doors Open - Registration|